OgreTransporter/qtk/example-app/README.md

 This is an example application that is using the Qtk API to create custom Qt OpenGL widgets.
-This is very similar to `QtkWidget` in the Qtk desktop application, but could be modified for different uses if needed.
+This is very similar to `QtkWidget` in the Qtk desktop application source code, but could be modified for different uses if needed.

+There are no camera controls supported in this example.
+The camera is fixed.
+If these controls are desired, they can be implemented by the client.

 You can import your own models within `examplescene.cpp`, inside the `ExampleScene::init()` function.
 Rotations and translations